mafintosh/signalhub/README.md

 key and certificate files, respectively.
 These will be passed through to the node `https` package.

+To avoid logging to console on every subscribe/broadcast event use the `--quiet` or `-q` flag.

 Or broadcast/subscribe to channels

 ```